 Visually, the game connects seamlessly Copenhagen on.
 The game material and the rules also seem to have a lot in common.
 There is again a central game board and personal player boards to build on.
 Of course, there are also colorful polyominoes again.
 But there are also some new elements in the game.

 Your own train is running in Helsinki something different.
-At the beginning of the turn, the person whose turn it is moves their pawn one to three spaces forward on the central game board.
+At the start of the turn, the person whose turn it is moves their pawn one to three spaces forward on the central game board.
 There are two cards adjacent to each field.
 These can be drawn taking into account the hand card limit.
 Alternatively, a pavilion can be built.
 The pavilions are “paid for” in a similar way to the facade tiles Copenhagen knows.
 But there are some small changes here.
 The cards specify certain tiles and a number that indicates how many more cards of the same color must be played.
 Placement works a bit differently too.
 It's a bit more like Tetris.
-The tiles are “pushed” onto your tableau depending on the position of your own character until they bump into other tiles.
+Depending on the position of your own character, the tiles are "pushed" onto your own tableau until they bump into other tiles.

 In addition, there are also the coat of arms actions again.
-But even here there is a “more” of possibilities.
+But here too there are “more” possibilities.

 The end of the game is triggered when the draw pile is empty.
 There is a racing element in Helsinki no more.